matthiasbruns/android-dagger2-tutorial/README.md

 }
 ````

-The counter part to the cache repository is the LemmingRestRepository, which "communicates" with
+The counter part to the cache repository is the LemmingRestRepository, which *communicates* with
 a rest api.